JavierMtzRdz/cbSCRIP/README.md

 ### Installation

-You can install the development version of presupuestoR from [GitHub](https://github.com/) with:
+You can install the development version of cbSCRIP from [GitHub](https://github.com/) with:

 ``` r